boinor/boinor/README.md

 |   OSCW  2019    |                                                        [Interplanetary mission analysis with poliastro](https://www.youtube.com/watch?v=0GqdIRdDe9c)                                                        |
 | EuroSciPy 2019  | [Can we make Python fast without sacrificing readability? numba for Astrodynamics](https://pyvideo.org/euroscipy-2019/can-we-make-python-fast-without-sacrificing-readability-numba-for-astrodynamics.html) |
 | EuroPython 2016 |                                                             [Per Python ad Astra](https://pyvideo.org/europython-2016/per-python-ad-astra.html)                                                             |
+-->

 ## License

-poliastro is released under the MIT license, hence allowing commercial use of the library.
+boinor is released under the MIT license, hence allowing commercial use of the library.
 Please refer to the [COPYING] file.

     The MIT License (MIT)

-    Copyright (c) 2012-2023 Juan Luis Cano Rodríguez, Jorge Martínez Garrido, and the poliastro development team
+    Copyright (c) 2012-2023 Juan Luis Cano Rodríguez, Jorge Martínez Garrido, and the poliastro development team Copyright (c) 2024 Thorsten Alteholz

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal